by Ken Bakely

 SPOILERS: Ford v Ferrari and Rocketman

 COMMENTS: It looks like things are heading towards Parasite, The Irishman, and Once Upon a Time in Hollywood as the Best Picture frontrunners, though 1917 is quickly amassing support through buzz from its Golden Globe wins and strong box office prospects.
-Once you get past Marriage Story, it becomes harder to predict the directions of this contest with much confidence, but it feels like we can mostly work with confidence from here.
+Once you get past Marriage Story, it becomes harder to predict the directions of this contest with much certainty, but it feels like we can mostly work with confidence from here.

 REACTIONS: 8 for 9.
 Bombshell out, Ford v Ferrari in.
 Still think it’s between the four that I mentioned on Saturday.